 Housing Trust Fund Programs The North Carolina Housing Trust and Oil Overcharge Act created the North Carolina Housing Trust Fund (Housing Trust Fund) and the North Carolina Housing Partnership (Housing Partnership).
 The purpose of the Housing Trust Fund is to increase the supply of decent, affordable, and energy-efficient housing for residents of the State with low and moderate incomes.
-The State has appropriated funds of which substantially all are to be used to make loans and grants under the Housing Trust Fund programs.
-The Agency received state appropriations in the amount of \$9,576,000 for the year ended June 30, 2011.
-This appropriation is reported in Non-Operating Revenues (Expenses) in the financial statements.
 The Housing Partnership is responsible for developing policy with respect to the operation of programs within the Housing Trust Fund.
 The Agency provides staff services to the Housing Partnership and administers the Housing Trust Fund Programs.
+Traditionally, the State has appropriated funds of which substantially all are to be used to make loans and grants under the

-In June 2011, the North Carolina General Assembly, Session 2011, passed a bill to transfer the management of the State Home Foreclosure Prevention Project and Fund to the Agency.
-Allocated funds are to be used to counsel homeowners who are at risk of foreclosure.
-The act became effective July 1.
-2011.
-Per the enabling legislation, the remainder of the 2011 fund in the amount of \$6,059,000 was transferred to the Housing Trust Fund in July 2011.
-These funds are to complement the amount appropriated by the General Assembly for the Housing Trust Fund.
-These funds are also reported in Non-Operating Revenues (Expenses) in the financial statements.
+Housing Trust Fund Programs.
+However, for fiscal year 2013, the General Assembly authorized the Agency to use \$7,876,000 of the National Mortgage Settlement for the Housing Trust Fund, which is reflected in State receivable(s).
+Per the enabling SHFPP legislation (referenced above in Agency Programs), the remainder of the 2013 SHFPP fund in the amount of \$2,042,000 was transferred to the Housing Trust Fund.
+These funds are reported in Non-Operating Revenues (Expenses) in the financial statements.

-Federal and State Programs The Agency administers thirteen federal programs.
-The Section 8 Programs, the Low-Income Housing Projects in Lieu of Tax Credits program, the Tax Credit Assistance Program, and the HOME Investment Partnerships Program (HOME program) represent 44%, 29%, 18%, and 7% respectively, of Federal program expense.
+Federal and State Programs The Agency administers seven federal programs.
+Of the Agency's federal programs, the Section 8 Programs, the Hardest Hit Fund®, and the HOME Investment Partnerships Program (HOME Program) represent 52%, 40%, and 7% respectively.
 The Agency receives a fee for administering these programs.
-The HOME program is matched with funds appropriated by the General Assembly of the State; the amount of matching funds received during the year was \$1,608,000.
-In August 2010, the U.S. Department of the Treasury (Treasury) authorized the Agency to use Hardest Hit Funds to help unemployed homeowners avoid foreclosure.
-This program is similar to the Home Protection Program (HPP) that was established by the General Assembly of the State in 2004.
-Because of the federal funding, the HPP appropriation was reduced to \$500,000 in fiscal year 2011.
+The HOME Program is matched with funds appropriated by the General Assembly of the State; the amount of matching funds received during the year was \$1,608,000.
+The Agency received \$1,206,000 in matching funds from the State, and the State allowed the Agency to replace matching funds with unused Home Protection Program (HPP) Funds in the amount of \$402,000, totaling \$1,608,000.